janssen-io/architectural-styles/README.md

 **Models**
 Slices define their own models and are expected to carefully think what they expose to the outside (either as input parameters or as output values).

+### Hexagonal Architecture
+The hexagonal architecture looks like packaging by layer.
+The greatest change is the inversion of dependencies;the web and infrastructure layer both depend on the domain.

+This architecture has certain pros and cons as well as a few areas where the developers can make a choice.

+**Encapsulation**
+To maximize encapsulation, each layer only exposes their interfaces.

+Often this style exposes too much detail of models to different parts of the application.
+While only the interfaces are exposed, the shipping and order services are tightly coupled.
+The order service needs to create the shipment and the shipping service requests the entire order model, even though it only needs the ID.
+This can be prevented by also packaging by feature.

+**Testability**
+To make the internal implementations testable we can either use the IServiceCollection or create a separate factory.

+The advantage of this style over packaging by layer is that the tests for the _domain_ have no dependency any more on the _infrastructure_.

+**Models**
+The models live in the _domain_ layer.
+Both the _web_ and _infrastructure_ layers use these models.

+In this demo, we chose for additional models in the _web_ layer to provide an API that can easily be versioned.
+Considering how identical the models are, we can also use AutoMapper to map between the _web_ and _domain_ models.